Glossary of Terms

 - Five-Year Notice of Review and Statement of Continuation (Five-Year Review or 5YR)

 - means a type of rulemaking action that documents a review of a rule conducted under the provisions of Section 63G-3-305.
 A five-year review must be filed by an agency for each of its rules at least once every five years.
-If an agency intends to retain a rule on the books for more than five years, the agency must file a "Five-Year Notice of Review and Statement of Continuation," which includes a statement justifying the rule's continuation.
-A Five-Year Review may be submitted more frequently at the option of the agency.
-See Section 63G-3-305.
+If an agency intends to retain a rule in the Administrative Code for more than five years, the agency must file a "Five-Year Notice of Review and Statement of Continuation," which includes a statement justifying the rule's continuation.
+(Section 63G-3-305)

 - means a type of rulemaking action filed by an agency claiming a 120-day extension in which to comply with the five-year review procedures.
-See Section 63G-3-305.
+An agency may only file one extension before each five-year review deadline.
+(Section 63G-3-305)

 - means the Governor's Office of Management and Budget.
 Prior to 2013, known as the Governor's Office of Planning and Budget or GOPB.

-- means a type of rulemaking action that documents a Declaration of the Governor extending a rule, based on procedures specified in statute, after the Legislature has taken action not to reauthorize it.
-See Section 63G-3-502.
+- means a type of rulemaking action that allows for a Declaration of the Governor to extend a rule after the Legislature has not reauthorized it.
+(Section 63G-3-502)

 - Legislative Nonreauthorization (LNR)

-- means a rulemaking action that documents the action of the Legislature (a bill) not to reauthorize a rule or a part of a rule (down to the complete paragraph level).
-If a rule that is not reauthorized by the Legislature is not extended by the Governor (see Governor's Extension), the division removes that portion not reauthorized from the Code.
-See Section 63G-3-502.
+- means a rulemaking action taken by the Legislature to not reauthorize a rule or part of a rule.
+If this rule is not extended by the Governor (see Governor's Extension), the office removes the non-reauthorized portion from the Code, and that portion is no longer effective.
+(Section 63G-3-502)

 - New rule (NEW)

 - means a type of proposed rule the text of which does not already exist in the Utah Administrative Code.
-See Subsection 63G-3-301(3) and Section R15-4-9.
+(Subsection 63G-3-301(4) and Section R15-4-9)

 - Nonsubstantive Change (NSC)

-- means a type of rulemaking action that makes changes to existing rule text that does not substantively affect the application or results of agency actions under that rule.
-Examples include corrections of spelling, grammar, or rule numbering.
+- means a type of rulemaking action that makes changes to existing rule text that does not affect the application of the rule.
+Examples include corrections of obvious typos or rule numbering.
 A nonsubstantive change filed by an agency is not printed in the bulletin.
-See Subsections 63G-3-201(4)(d), and 63G-3-303(2); and Section R15-4-6.
+(Subsections 63G-3-201(4)(d), 63G-3-303(2); and Section R15-4-6)

 - means any individual, partnership, corporation, association, governmental entity, or public or private organization of any character other than an agency.
-(Subsection 63G-3-102(12))
+(Subsection 63G-3-102(13))

 - Proposed Rule

-- means a type of rulemaking action by which an agency promulgates a new rule, amends an existing rule, repeals an existing rule, or repeals and reenacts an existing rule.
+- means a type of rulemaking action by which an agency creates a new rule, amends an existing rule, repeals an existing rule, or repeals and reenacts an existing rule.
+Most of the rule filings submitted to the office are proposed rules.
 See Section 63G-3-301; also see "new rule", "amendment", "repeal", and "repeal and reenact".

 - Publication or publish

 - means making a rule available to the public by including the rule or a summary of the rule in the bulletin.
-(Subsection 63G-3-102(13))
+(Subsection 63G-3-102(14))